 Students are required to attend class regularly and to come prepared and ready to work.
+More than three absences will negatively affect your grade.
+Skipping the class when your story is going up for workshop will be an automatic F for that assignment.
 Make a friend in the class.
 If you happen to miss a class meeting, get notes from that friend.
-Please do not come to office hours expecting your professor to review again everything you missed by not attending class.
-However, after you've caught up on the reading and studied your friend's notes, feel free to ask me specific questions should you need clarification.
+After you've caught up on the reading and consulted your friend's notes, feel free to ask me specific questions should you need clarification.